adamstallard/modest/README.md

   </contact>
 </div>
 ```
-* Templates look like html, and can be previewed in a browser or IDE
+* Create templates that look like html and can be previewed in a browser or IDE
-* Data is supplied with semantic tags in html and javscript objects in javascript for a clean separation of languages
+* Supply data with semantic tags in html and javscript objects in javascript for a clean separation of languages

 ```javascript
 var contact = {